Top Themes

 Dates

-< May 2013 >
+< March 2024 >

 Mo Tu We Th Fr Sa Su

-1 2 3 4 5
+1 2 3

-6 7 8 9 10 11 12
+4 5 6 7 8 9 10

-13 14 15 16 17 18 19
+11 12 13 14 15 16 17

-20 21 22 23 24 25 26
+18 19 20 21 22 23 24

-27 28 29 30 31
+25 26 27 28 29 30 31

 SP13: Development of an integrative model

 There are a number of disciplinary oriented studies dealing with the influence of artificial light at different levels within different scientific branches.
-It can be assumed that anthropogenic light neither can be confined on individual components of the biosphere or individual sectors of the society.
+However, it can be assumed that anthropogenic light neither can be confined on individual components of the biosphere or individual sectors of the society.
 Due to the inherent interdisciplinarity of the research field, an integrative approach is essential.

 Scientist is Tobias Degen